About the WA Reform Program

 Our purpose and intent

-• Strategic and foundational initiatives support the WA business and provide the necessary capabilities and technology to enable the energy transition.
+Strategic and foundational initiatives support the WA business and provide the necessary capabilities and technology to enable the energy transition.
+AEMO may initiate changes of this kind where it identifies opportunities to mitigate operational risks, improve efficiency or better meet market needs.

 Working together